Piles / Hemorrhoids

 - Mainly surgical options are classified as conventional and Minimally Invasive Procedure for Hemorrhoids (MIPH).

 What is the difference between conventional surgery and MIPH?

 - Since many years, piles' patients have been operated through conventional surgery approach.

 - This approach will generally cost less but has various disadvantages such as pain after operation for 2-3 weeks.
 He might need hospital stay after operation for more than a week.
 The surgical wounds need dressing for 2-3 weeks.

 - On an average it takes 4-5 weeks for complete recovery.
 Patient needs a frequent follow up with the doctor.

-- Recently, the new technique has come up to treat piles.
+- Recently, the a technique has come up to treat piles.
 It is called as Minimally Invasive Procedure for Hemorrhoids (MIPH).

 - This advance technique is being increasingly recommended by surgeons around the country.
 This operation is performed with the help of a stapler device and patient may go home on the same day.

 - Patients who have undergone this procedure reported minimum post operative pain.

 - No dressings are required and the patient can resume work in 4-5 days time.